 - Fill in the appropriate information, and hit save!
 A full breakdown of the fields is below

 Name: Choose a name for your feed (this will not display to end-users).

 URL: Link to your iCal feed.
 If you do not know how to access your iCal feed, try contacting your organization's IT team (Guidebook may not be familiar with your setup).

 Dates: Enter a start and end time.
 Your sync will update every two hours between the dates you enter.
 After the end time passes, your data will no longer sync.

 Days past window: Some iCal feeds may contain thousands of events.
 Use the days past window to choose the recency of data to import.
 In the screenshot above, only events up to 7 days prior to the sync will be imported.

 Days after window: Just as the days past window, set the days after window number to choose how far into the future you'd like your calendar to import.
-In the screenshot above, events more than 60 days beyond the sync will be included in the sync.
+In the screenshot above, events more than 60 days beyond the sync will not be included in the sync.